guastallaigor/vue-tiez/.github/CONTRIBUTING.md

 **Please ask first before starting work on any significant new features!**

-The main goal right now is that we have all the components from [Zeit Design System][zeit-design]
+The main goal right now is that we have all the components and sections from [Zeit Design System][zeit-design]

 ## Coding standards